OliviaWYQ/front-end-notes/Code Review.md

 ## Guide

 1. random hooks cause crash
-2. avoid duplicate functions
+2. avoid duplicate functions, and reuse components
-3. remember to add detail comments and remove commented lines
+3. remember to add detail comments and remove commented lines, update comments, and add comments for all exported items
 4. use React.FC instead of a function, and pass props
 5. use proper name with detail description
 6. avoid exporting unnesscessary function or const